Selling final expense insurance CAN be a lucrative and rewarding career.

 What If You’re Charge-Back Free?

-Let’s say you’ve done your part as an insurance agent.
+Let’s say you’ve done your part as a final expense agent.

 The company’s final expense lead flow is bad.
 And they’re not treating you right.